Hiring hub (category-first)

 Proof of work (case studies over claims)

-Good case studies explain constraints, what changed, why it worked, and what didn’t — not just screenshots.
+Strong case studies explain constraints, what changed, why it worked, and what didn’t — not just screenshots.

 Technical ownership and execution